 Profit from the sale of shirt #3 – covers costs of advertising that shirt

 Profit from the sale of shirt #4 – covers employees wages who are hired to sell that shirt

 Profit from the sale of shirt #5 and beyond is all PROFIT

-They used this analogy to stress the importance of selling those last couple shirts.
+They used this analogy to stress the importance of selling those last couple of shirts.
 They weren’t items to be hidden behind other shirts because there were only one or two left.
-They were the products you wanted showcased to ensure that shirt was profiting and not just covering costs.
+They were the products you wanted to be showcased to ensure that shirt was profiting and not just covering costs.

 Going by this model, you need to find your breakeven point.
 This is calculating how many sales (in dollars or units) you need to make to cover all your expenses.
 Once you reach that breakeven point, the rest is profit!